 - Stressful life events

-- Some medical conditions, such as diabetes and coronary heart disease
+- Certain medical conditions, such as diabetes, coronary heart disease, high blood pressure, arthritis, and sleep apnea

 What to Expect at Your Provider's Office

-Your health care provider will do a physical examination.
+Your doctor will do a physical examination.
 Many times, lab tests and a physical exam may not show a cause.
 Your doctor may ask about your ethnic, cultural, religious, and social background, which can influence your sexual desires, expectations, and attitudes.
 Your doctor may test your hormone levels, particularly levels of testosterone, which affects sex drive in both men and women.

 If depression is causing sexual dysfunction, antidepressants may help.
 Although some antidepressants may cause low libido, others may not.
 It may take some time for you and your doctor to find the right antidepressant for you.

-Problems related to menopause -- When estrogen drops after menopause, women may have vaginal dryness and other changes that may make sex painful for some.
-Women who have painful intercourse after menopause may want to ask their doctor about estrogen therapy, as a vaginal ring or cream.
+Problems related to menopause -- When estrogen levels drop after menopause, women may have vaginal dryness and other changes that may make sex painful.
+Women who have painful intercourse after menopause may want to ask their doctors about estrogen therapy, as a vaginal ring or cream.
 Over-the-counter products are available as creams or gels for women who have vaginal dryness.
 Your doctor may also consider a testosterone patch or cream, although using testosterone for sexual dysfunction is controversial.
+Women who have pain with intercourse may try taking naproxen or ibuprofen before having sex.

 Complementary and Alternative Therapies